Disbursement

 Where your award money goes

-Your financial aid award is disbursed in this order:
+Your financial aid award is first disbursed in accordance to due date.
+Then, funds are applied in this order: